Leonardo "Leo" Fariñas passed away on February 11, 2020. He was born in Baez, Cuba on November 6, 1939, a son of Feliberto and Rosalina Fariña.

 A memorial service honoring Leo’s life will be announced at a later date.

-To send flowers to the family of Leonardo Farinas, please visit Tribute Store
+To plant a tree in memory of Leonardo Farinas, please visit Tribute Store